You Will Be A Different Person After Reading This

 *

 It’s hard for most people to understand that there is no world “out there.”
-Everything we experience and react to, everything we feel and imagine, everything we perceive and sense takes place inside the 3.5-pound meatloaf that sits at the top of our head.
+Everything we experience and react to, everything we feel and imagine, everything we perceive and sense takes place inside the 3.5-pound meatloaf that sits at the top of our heads.
 That is where our life — where our lives — exist.
 When the neural connections change we change with them and become someone new.
 A new brain.
 A new soup.
 A new life.

-I will remind my friend that he didn’t the meet the love of his life four different times.
+I will remind my friend that he didn’t meet the love of his life four different times.
 He met four different loves in four different lives.

 Previous